Harrell18W/schedule-keeper/docs/using-slack-bot.md

     in the client program
     * Not case sensitive
     * Ex: Apple, APL, apl

-Both arguments do not have to be given, but if both are given, they **must** be given in the above order.

 After selecting a customer (if not given in command), a reply will be sent with two buttons: